nthuandrew/sound-fx-generator/README.md

 ## Examples

-**I attached 5 output audio files in the `output/` folder that were generated from `input.wav` using the following prompt.** Listen to them to get a sense of how the system interprets the prompt and applies the effects over time.
+**I attached 5 output audio files in the `output/` folder that were generated from `input.wav` using the following prompts.** Listen to them to get a sense of how the system interprets the prompt and applies the effects over time.

 Prompt 1: "Apply a mild distortion effect"